cjtinant/FFA_regional-skew/README.md

 integrating spatial and climatic covariates into a reproducible modeling workflow designed to improve regional estimation.

-## Phase Objectives
+# Phase Objectives

 The primary goals of this phase are twofold:

 - To explain spatial variation in station skew, defined as the skew coefficient of the Log-Pearson Type III distribution estimated at individual stream gages.
-This is accomplished by modeling skew as a function of numeric covariates derived from:
+This is accomplished by modeling skew as a function of numeric covariates.
+These covariates are primary derived from raster data aggregated by Level II, III Ecoregions (ecological and physiographic classifications), or NHD+ catchments.
+The covariates

-- Ecoregions (ecological and physiographic classifications)
+  include:

   - Geographic Location (latitude and longitude)

   - Climate (e.g., precipitation and temperature normals)

   - Topography (elevation, slope, and terrain indices)

   - Watershed Characteristics (drainage area, shape, etc.)

   - Land Cover (vegetation, impervious surfaces, etc.)

 - To identify clusters of gaging stations with similar characteristics based on these covariates.
 These clusters will serve as the basis for calculating regional skew coefficients tailored to stream discharge gages on Tribal lands within the Great Plains ecoregion.

-## Layout of Analysis
+# Analysis Layout

 This project is implemented in R using the {tidyverse} and related tools to automate a reproducible workflow for downloading, cleaning, joining, and modeling covariate data associated with stream gage locations.

-### Study Domain
+## Study Domain

 The study focuses on stream gaging stations within the Great Plains ecoregion.
 An initial inventory included approximately 11,000 stations